functional-dark-side/agnostos-wf/AGNOSTOS_usage.md

 Profile_search/profile_search.sh --query your-genes.fasta --clu_hmm mmseqs_profiles/clu_hmm_db --clu_cat cluster_ids_categ.tsv --mmseqs /path/to/mmseqs --threads 8
 ```

 NOTE: On MAC-OS-X you will probably need to install the gnu-getopt, which supports long options (--).
-For this you can use the command `brew install gnu-getopt`.
+For this you can use the command `conda install -c bioconda gnu-getopt` or with Homebrew as `brew install gnu-getopt`.